ericthewry/ericthewry.github.io/my-site/careerex.md

 packets from multiple routers.
 You can do this in the interface (by creating multiple EvilRouters), or, even better, write code to “trick” other, normal routers into sending many packets to your target.

+Honestly, I have no idea how to defend against this...
+Try out some solutions and see if they work!